astridx/meinblog/content/posts/joomla/35joomla-webservices.en.md

 ## Test your Joomla component

-1. perform a new installation.
+1. create a new installation.
 To do this, uninstall your previous installation and copy all files again.
 Copy the files in the `administrator` folder into the `administrator` folder of your Joomla 4 installation.
 Copy the files in the `api` folder into the `api` folder of your Joomla 4 installation.
 Copy the files in the `plugin` folder into the `plugin` folder of your Joomla 4 installation.
 Install your component **and the plugin** as described in part one, after copying all files.
 2.

 2. activate the plugin